Autonomous Self-Driving Car Accidents & Who is Responsible?

 You have a right to compensation for the parts that did not work as they should have.
 When making and designing a vehicle, it is the company’s responsibility to ensure it is safe for consumer use.
 Remember, you need to prove you had some control over your car, even in autonomous mode.

-The Steps to Take After an Accident in a Self-Driving Vehicle
+The Steps to Take After a Phoenix Accident in a Self-Driving Vehicle

 - 1. Stay at the accident until the police talk to you.